 For many commercial real estate companies, it’s a smart move to bring in outside capital.
 It’s a great way to accelerate company growth!
 With this comes, managing real estate investors.

 As part of the CARES Act (Coronovirus Aid, Relief, and Economic Securities) passed on March 30, 202, businesses with Net Operating Losses (NOL) in 2018, 2019, and 2020 can now amend previous tax returns and offset the income in previous years.

 The real estate business is among the best ways to build wealth.

 All around the world, commercial real estate is experiencing the effects of the digital transformation.
-Companies that were built in the early days of the Internet are suddenly finding themselves faced with next-level proptech solutions promising to help them scale more efficiently.
+Companies built in the early days of the Internet are suddenly finding themselves faced with next-level proptech solutions promising to help them scale more efficiently.

 Commercial real estate ranks high on many people’s wish lists for a good reason.
 It is a profitable endeavor!
 However, if you want to purchase a commercial property, it’s essential to consider that larger profits could mean increased responsibility, too.
 Meaning – do your homework.
 Know what you are getting into.
 Here are a few […]

-We sat down with Jeff Engstrom, a Senior Advisory Associate with Hall CPA, which is also known as the Real Estate CPA, to learn about the necessity of accurate record-keeping so your investors keep coming back.
+We sat down with Jeff Engstrom, a Senior Advisory Associate with Hall CPA, which is also known as the Real Estate CPA, to learn about the necessity of accurate record-keeping, so your investors keep coming back.

 Many people have criticized QuickBooks for its shortcomings as a real estate and property management software that is until now.
 Many real estate owners begin with QuickBooks.